 •For the individual sports teams of tennis, golf and cross country, the team administrator and the Head Coach will be notified that the selected student-athlete must report to the athletic training room at the specific testing time.
 It must also be communicated that failure to report will result in ineligibility.
 At no time will it be revealed that this appointment is for a drug test.

 The athletic training staff will inform the student-athlete that he/she has been selected for drug testing prior to the test.
 The student-athlete will be directed to the collection site at the scheduled time.
 Sample collection for random testing will be done after physical activity.
 University personnel must witness the collection of all urine samples.
 A male witness will accompany male student-athletes.
 A female witness will accompany female student-athletes.
-Although every effort must be made to ensure proper decorum, and the comfort of the student-athlete, the witness will verify that the sample collected is that particular student-athlete’s.
+Although every effort must be made to ensure proper decorum and the comfort of the student-athlete, the witness will verify that the sample collected belongs to that particular student-athlete’s.

 Any student-athlete who fails to comply with a directive to submit to drug testing will be treated as if a positive result has occurred.

-The student-athlete will provide the sample required for testing in the appropriate containers as supplied.
+The student-athlete will provide the sample required for testing in the appropriate container as supplied.
 They will then properly close the sample container.
-The witness, in full view of the student-athlete, will seal the sample container and follow proper chain of custody procedures as directed by the testing laboratory.
+The witness, in full view of the student-athlete, will seal the sample container and follow the proper chain of custody procedures as directed by the testing laboratory.
 The student-athlete will also follow the specified chain of custody procedures.